715 Hwy 64 E

-There are many communities and tribes in Native America, Taos being one of them.
 The Taos Pueblo is the ancient dwelling place of the Pueblo people.
-Estimated to be around 1000 years old, the pueblo was an important trading location for the native peoples of the surrounding area.
+Estimated to be around 1000 years old, the Taos Pueblo was an important trading location for the native peoples and the surrounding area.
 In the early 20th Century, the area was known for its art colony which attracted visitors like Ansel Adams and Georgia O'Keefe.
-Today, the multi-level adobe houses and structures are the most famous feature of this traditionally secretive pueblo.
-The many families still live in a more-or-less traditional manner, and the pueblo houses many artisan shops for visitors.
+Today, many of these multilevel adobe houses are still lived in by family who have passed their homes down through the generations.
 Taos Pueblo is a National Historic Landmark and an UNESCO World Heritage Site.
-Visit the website for information about visiting the pueblo.

 The Kit Carson Park and Cemetery is a place that was built to pay tribute to the famous Christopher Houston "Kit" Carson.
 The 150-year old cemetery is where the great frontiersman was buried along with his family.
 The park stretches over 19 acres, and every morning you will see joggers and walkers strolling here.
 There's a soccer field, a playground and baseball fields which are packed with families and children on a picnic.
 The Kit Carson Park and Cemetery is a must visit to pay respect to this great personality as well as to enjoy the refreshing air of the park.